vrjuggler/vrjuggler/README.txt

  The back-end is much more extensible.
 It allows users to write plug-in editors to simplify complex editing tasks.
 User-defined configuration elements can be handled in a much more dynamic manner as well.
-No modification of VR Juggler or JCCL "system" files must be made to get user-defined elements into the editor.
+No modification of VR Juggler or JCCL &#8220;system&#8221; files must be made to get user-defined elements into the editor.

  VRJConfig is itself a JavaBean that is loaded into the Tweek Java GUI.
  VRJConfig uses JavaBeans internally to facilitate user extensions.
 All in